otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Storage Status Message

-The "Storage Status" message is sent by the Prekey Server in response to a "Storage Information Request" message.
+The "Storage Status message" is sent by the Prekey Server in response to a "Storage Information Request message".

-A valid "Storage Status" message is generated as follows:
+A valid "Storage Status message" is generated as follows:

 1. Calculate the `Status MAC`:
    `KDF(usageStatusMAC, prekey_mac_k || message type ||